EgorZheglov/aviasales-testtask/README.md

 starting dev mode on http: // localhost: 3000.

-P.S: sometimes server dont response, or send strange packets of tickets, if it happend - just reload the page. surly i'll make the UX for this situations in future ;)
+P.S: sometimes server dont response, or send strange packets of tickets, if it happend - just reload the page.

+Surly i'll update UX for this situations in future ;)